Condition of Employment

 Position

-audiovisual equipment.
-Position may also operate at offsite locations including
+active patients that result in a loud environment.
+Position may also operate at offsite

-a patient's home, school, or place of employment.
-This role may be expected to
+locations including a patient's home, school, or place of employment.
+This role

 Physical